Carmendelope/public-api/README.md

 # Public API

-This component represents the entry point into the Nalej platform for the user requests.
-Authenticated requests will be send to this component once the login has been performed, and the component will forward the requests to the appropriate services.
-The purpose of the public-api is to redirect/adapt user requests to the appropriate internal component of the management cluster, and transform the response to the user.
+This component represents the entry point into the Nalej platform for user requests.
+Once the user is logged in the platform, their authenticated requests will be sent to this component, and it will adapt them and forward them to the appropriate internal component of the management cluster.
+It will also receive the response, and transform and prepare it for the user.

-Notice that he public api supports REST and gRPC request by means of the [grpc-gateway](https://github.com/grpc-ecosystem/grpc-gateway) that is launched when the server starts.
+Notice that the `public-api` supports REST and gRPC requests by means of the [grpc-gateway](https://github.com/grpc-ecosystem/grpc-gateway) that is launched when the server starts.

-It is important to highlight that the public-api must transform gRPC internal entities into web compatible ones for those clients connecting through the REST endpoint.
-Therefore, some of the entities are augmented by the public-api server to transform internal types such as enumerations into web compatible string values.
-Future versions of the public-api will support specific REST and gRPC input/output entities and will provide decorator operations (e.g., sorting) on the returned results.
+It is important to highlight that the `public-api` must transform gRPC internal entities into web compatible ones for those clients connecting through the REST endpoint.
+Therefore, some of the entities are enhanced by the `public-api` server, so they are able to transform internal types such as enumerations into web compatible string values.
+Future versions of the
+`public-api` will support specific REST and gRPC input/output entities and will provide decorator operations (e.g., sorting) on the returned results.
 ​
 ## Getting Started
 ​
-The public-api component is the entry point for user request on the platform.
-The user needs to perform logging in the platform before being able to execute any action as the JWT is checked by the authx-interceptor.
+The `public-api` component is the entry point for user request on the platform.
+The user needs to log in the platform before being able to execute any action as the JWT is checked by the `authx-interceptor`.
 ​
 ### Prerequisites